 An epidural is a type of anesthesia given to decrease pain during childbirth.
 Unlike general anesthesia, an epidural allows you to be awake and alert during your labor and delivery.
 Some women choose to have an epidural for a vaginal delivery, while other times it might be required, such as to facilitate a C-section.

-Find a Doctor near you for comprehensive childbirth services and talk to them about having an epidural in Central California.
+Find a Doctor near you for comprehensive childbirth services and discuss having an epidural with your provider.

 Epidurals aren’t only used for pain management.
 Your doctor may recommend an epidural during labor to help you rest.
 Labor can be a lengthy experience that drains your energy.
 An epidural will promote rest so you have energy for pushing during the delivery phase.